 3. Ateneo de Davao University Fiesta

 A massive celebration of history, faith and character, Ateneo de Davao University gathers students, faculty and staff to a week-long festival every mid-August.
 It starts with a university mass in all campuses followed by a colorful parade around the streets of McArthur Highway and Roxas Avenue.
-The rest of the week is jam packed with game shows, karaoke challenges, star search pageant, and song, dance and sports competitions.
-In the field of arts, there are essay writing and skit contests.
+The rest of the week is jam-packed with game shows, karaoke challenges, a star search pageant, and song, dance and sports competitions.
+Meanwhile, there are essay writing and skit contests for the field of arts.
 Another highlight of the University Fiesta is seeing school administrators, even the university president himself, indulging in the boodle fight.
 Known for its community involvement, ADDU also opens its doors to marginalized children in the city where kids can enjoy booth games and food for free.

 4. Philippine Women’s College Foundation Day

-Philippine Women’s College of Davao knows how to have a good time especially when celebrating its institutional history and growth through their Foundation Day.
-A motorcade kicks off the event and is followed by dance competitions, fashion shows, art exhibitions and business forums from prominent alumni of the school.
+Philippine Women’s College of Davao knows how to have a good time, especially when celebrating its institutional history and growth.
+A motorcade kicks off the Foundation Day, followed by dance competitions, fashion shows, art exhibitions and business forums from prominent alumni.
 The event is usually held inside mall atriums so the general public can join the festivities.

 5. Mindanao Polytechnic College Days

-One of the most anticipated university-held events every February is the Mindanao Polytechnic College’s annual celebration of College Days.
-It is divided into two categories- socio-cultural events and literary completions.
-On the first day, vocal competitions, spelling contests, and quiz bees.
-The wildly popular Macho Gay contest always leave spectators breathless because of non-stop laughter.
-On its second day, hip hop and mass dance competitions as well as the search for Mr. and Ms. Likas completes the 2-day celebration.
+One of the most anticipated university-held events every February is the annual Mindanao Polytechnic College Days.
+It is divided into two categories: socio-cultural events and literary completions.
+The first day is comprised of vocal competitions, spelling contests, and quiz bees.
+The wildly popular Macho Gay contest always leaves spectators breathless because of non-stop laughter.
+On its second day, hip-hop and mass dance competitions, as well as the search for Mr. and Ms. Likas, complete the 2-day celebration.

 6. University of the Philippines Mindanao Fiesta